axone-protocol/axoned/docs/predicate/predicates.md

 ## open/4

-Open is a predicate that unify a stream with a source sink on a virtual file system.
+open/4 is a predicate that unify a stream with a source sink on a virtual file system.

 The signature is as follows: